DannyVC123/Ex-6-Game/README.md

 - **Score Milestones:** A short sound effect is played whenever the player's score reaches a multiple of 100 (e.g., 100, 200, 300).
 This audio cue helps the player track their progress without needing to constantly check the score.

+## After Action Report
+I originally set out to create a game inspired by Pacman, but with significant changes to make it more challenging and engaging.
+My goal was to provide a fun, challenging experience that pushed players to strategize and adapt, without making it overly frustrating.
+Rather than having multiple levels with fixed maze layouts, I decided to implement dynamic maze generation, so that each playthrough would present a new, unique challenge for the player.
+This approach allowed for greater variety and replayability, as no two games would be the same.
+Other than these changes, I expected the core gameplay mechanics to closely follow the original Pacman game.

+In the end, the dynamic maze generation significantly altered the original game's structure, requiring me to adjust some of the mechanics to better fit my new maze design.
+While the original game's maze was carefully crafted to provide a challenge without feeling too impossible, my randomly generated mazes introduced certain elements that were overly difficult, as noted in the devlog.
+As a result, I made necessary tweaks to ensure the gameplay remained balanced.
+Despite these adjustments, I stayed true to my two main aesthetic goals: creating a challenging yet enjoyable game and ensuring high replayability.

+Looking back, I wish I had anticipated earlier that the maze generation would force me to alter game mechanics.
+This insight would have allowed me to better plan for these changes and ultimately create a more refined player experience.
+However, this realization only came through testing as I developed the game.

+Ultimately, I was able to create a fun and unique version of Pacman with added features.
+The most challenging aspect I struggled with was the ghosts' target tiles and movement behavior.
+I needed to ensure that all target tiles were valid, open tiles, and had to use BFS to handle their pathfinding, unlike the original game.
+While there were a few hiccups during the implementation of other features, they were generally smooth to integrate and didn't pose significant challenges.

+Creating this game allowed me to sharpen my skills in Unity and C#.
+Additionally, I got to brush up my knowledge of data structures and algorithms, as I required both the DFS and BFS pathfinding algorithms in this project.
+Finally, I gained a deeper appreciation for the original Pacman game and the brilliance behind its design.
+The simplicity of its mechanics, combined with a finely-tuned balance between challenge and satisfaction, is what makes it an enduring classic.